vikchupak/AWS/services/kms/cseVsSse.md

       - AWS-managed HSMs are still used, but they bypass KMS
     - The Master key + DEK principles are the same like when using KMS
     - No master key is visible to the user
-    - Note: There is default KMS-S3 key to select in account.
-This key is managed by KMS.
-So, don't be confused by this key
+    - Note: There is `default S3 KMS key` to select in account
-      - Real SSE-S3 keys are not managed by KMS
+      - This key is AWS managed key
+        - Don't be confused by this key.
+It is not S3-owned keys (AWS owned keys)
 - **SSE-KMS** `Server-Side Encription with KMS Keys stored in AWS KMS` - recommended.
 Can be set as default
   - Use `Customer managed keys` stored in AWS KMS
   - You set policies to set granular permissions and manage the key